Fred-Evif/Matilda/source/workflow.rst

-Introduction to the Matilda (Designment)
+Introduction to the Matilda (Workflow)
 ======================================================

 In this introductory tutorial, we go through the different parts of Matilda's designment.